-(in U.S. dollars, in thousands) As of September 30, 2019 As of June 30, 2019 Opening balance 10,000 Up-front milestone receivable recognized during the period 20,000 Amount recognized as revenue in the period (10,000) Balance as of the end of the period 10,000 10,000
+(in U.S. dollars, in thousands) As of March 31, 2020 As of June 30, 2019 Opening balance (1) 10,000 Milestone consideration recognized during the period (2) 2,500 20,000 Amount recognized as revenue during the period (1) (10,000) (10,000) Balance as of the end of the period 2,500 10,000

-Deferred consideration represents the portion of the up-front technology access fee receivable from Tasly that has not been recognized as revenue.
+- (1) The \$10.0 million opening balance in deferred consideration represents the portion of the \$20.0 million up-front technology access fee received from Tasly that had not been recognized as revenue.
 In accordance with the Group's accounting policy, revenue related to the licensing of intellectual property is only recognized to the extent that control has been transferred to the customer.
-The deferred consideration amount will be recognized in revenue when and if control transfers to Tasly based on the Group's decision regarding the exercise of the Group's rights in the terms and conditions of the agreement.
+In the nine months ended March 31, 2020, the Group recognized the remaining \$10.0 million of the up-front technology access fee received in revenue as the control for this portion of revenue was transferred to Tasly based on our decision regarding the exercise of our rights in the terms and conditions of the agreement. - (2) The \$2.5 million milestone payment received in December 2019 from Grünenthal was considered constrained and resulted in deferred consideration as of March 31, 2020.